 The Writers’ Community of Simcoe County is administered by a board of volunteers who guide the group’s activities according to the members’ needs and interests.

-Vice President/Treasurer – Colleen Winter
+President/Treasurer – Colleen Winter

 More information and samples of her work can be found on her webpage at www.colleenwinter.ca.

-Secretary – Lori Twining
+Vice-President/Secretary/Social Media Manager – Lori Twining

-Webmaster and Membership – Sue Reynolds
+Webmaster – Sue Reynolds

 Sue is an award-winning YA novelist, short story writer and poet.
-She teaches creative writing in a variety of settings, including her year long course: A Novel Approach.
+She teaches creative writing in a variety of settings, including her year-long course: A Novel Approach.

 She also served on the board of the Writers’ Community of Durham Region for 10 years in a variety of roles, including President for two years.
 Mentoring writers to find their voices is her passion.
 To read more about Sue’s work, go to goforwords.com.